Halloween

 Fifteen years after murdering his sister on Halloween Night 1963, Michael Myers escapes from a mental hospital and returns to the small town of Haddonfield, Illinois to kill again.

-A Nightmare on Elm Street is the nearest thing to a true rival at 47%.
+A Nightmare on Elm Street is the nearest thing to a true rival at 48%.
 The margin is slim and the outcome still feels unsettled.
-Halloween dominates Rosemary's Baby at 75%.
-The Exorcist at 23% is the one matchup where that confidence disappears.
+Halloween beats Rosemary's Baby (75%) and Hereditary (67%) convincingly.
+The Exorcist at 23% is where the dominance ends.

 Featured in All Time Horror Classics.